VirtualMetric/virtualmetric-doc/installation/install-a-virtualmetric-server.md

 # Install a VirtualMetric Server

-To install VirtualMetric software, you need to meet the following requirements:
+To install VirtualMetric software, the following requirements must be met:

 * A **virtual machine** with at least **4 vCPU** and **minimum 8 GB RAM** memory.
 * Windows Server **2019**, Windows Server 2022 or later.